Miracle1207/EconGym/document/Individual Decision Issues/Q4-How-does-work-life-balance-impact-well-being.md

 **Individual → Overlapping Generations (OLG) Model**
 The Overlapping Generations framework simulates ​**age‑specific labor and consumption choices**​.
 Preferences for work–life balance vary across the life cycle—young workers may ​**strive for career growth**​, whereas middle‑aged and older cohorts prioritize ​**health and family time**​.

-**Government → Not Applicable**
+**Government → Any Type**
 In the work–life balance experiments, the government must coordinate across multiple departments, for example: the Ministry of Labor enforces maximum working‐hour limits; the pension authority calibrates relevant pension regulations; and the tax authority adapts fiscal rules to the evolving social environment.

 **Firm → Perfect Competition**
 Firms compete for talent through ​**wages and flexible work policies**​.
 Workers choose environments that best match their balance preferences, forcing companies to adapt HR strategies.

-**Bank →Non-Profit Platform **
+**Bank →Non-Profit Platform
-Provide ​**life‑cycle financial products**​—retirement accounts, health insurance, liquidity support.
+Provide ​life‑cycle financial products**​—retirement accounts, health insurance, liquidity support.
 As work–life patterns shift, so do saving needs and demand for these services.

 ---